Skip to content

 Import

-These connectors automatically retrieve information from an external organization, application or service, convert it to STIX 2.1 bundles and import it into OpenCTI using the workers.
+These connectors automatically retrieve information from an external organization, application, or service, and convert it to STIX 2.1 bundles.
+Then, they import it into OpenCTI using the workers.

 Enrichment